jamen/js-packages/packages/refig/README.md

 ---

 ### The Problem
-Configurations in modern applications can become wide-spread through a system and multiple files.
-You can global configs, local configs, and even `package.json` configs.
+Configurations in modern applications can become wide-spread through a system, they use multiple locations to tell the application what to do depending on the scenario.
+You can have global configs, local configs, and even `package.json` configs.
 With a widespread system like this, it can be difficult to manage all the different locations a entry could be listed.

 ### The Solution
-Refig provides a simple interface to source files from multiple locations in one line, this makes it easy to concatenate any configurations in a given scenario into one parsed object.
+Refig provides a simple interface to source configurations files from multiple locations in one line, then parse all of the files and concatenate them into one object.
+This makes it more flexible for the user and easier for you to program, plus the caching and async interface make for a fast library.